Henrietta Liston: Later life

 Henrietta married diplomat Robert Liston when she was 44 and he was 53, on 27 February 1796.
 Unusually for the time, her marriage contract allowed Henrietta to maintain control over her own wealth.
 After their wedding, they traveled directly down to London where Robert met with King George III, ahead of his posting to the United States in 1796.

 While in the US, Henrietta Liston visited 16 states with her husband and collected botanical specimens that she sent back to Scotland.
 The couple also established friendships with George Washington and John Adams, of whom Henrietta's diaries contain favourable impressions.
 She also praises Alexander Hamilton, as "lively and animated in his conversation, gallant in his manners and sometimes brilliant in his sallies."
 She and her husband are credited with preparing an early foundation for the long-term "Special Relationship" between the United States and United Kingdom.

-From their Philadelphia home the Listons had travelled hundreds of miles north to Quebec in Lower Canada and south to Charleston, South Carolina.
-In May 1800 they had their portraits painted by Gilbert Stuart (1755-1828).
+From their Philadelphia home, the Listons had travelled hundreds of miles north to Quebec in Lower Canada and south to Charleston, South Carolina.
+In May 1800, the couple had their portraits painted by Gilbert Stuart (1755-1828).
 They left the U.S six months later.

 Henrietta later accompanied her husband to The Hague in 1802 and Copenhagen, Denmark in 1803.
 In 1812, her husband was reappointed ambassador in Constantinople (now Istanbul).
 Henrietta kept a journal of her time in the Ottoman Empire and sent back botanical species from Turkey to her home in Scotland.
 Robert was knighted in 1816 and Henrietta became Lady Liston.

 Robert retired in 1820 and the couple moved back to Scotland.
-They received many friends and visitors including novelist Walter Scott.
+They received many friends and visitors, including novelist Walter Scott.
 Henrietta died on 6 October 1828 and was buried in Gogar Kirkyard, Edinburgh.
 Her husband died in 1836.